-FIRST (1 ST) READ PARLIAMENTARY COMMITTEE SECOND (2 ND) READ Occurs when a Bill is introduced in Parliament.
-A Bill is read the first time by the Clerk reading only the title of the Bill and is referred to the relevant Committee.
-This means a representative Committee which is a miniature of the main House.
-It is appointed or A stage where the Senators debate the essence and principles of the Bill and give their views on
+FIRST (1 ST) READ PARLIAMENTARY COMMITTEE SECOND (2ND) READ Occurs when a Bill is introduced in Parliament.
+A Bill is read the first time by the Clerk reading only the title of the Bill and is referred to the relevant Committee. • A stage where the Senators debate the essence and principles of the Bill and give their views on the Bill.

-COMMITTEE OF THE WHOLE (COTW)

-This is a Committee composed of all Senators in plenary.
+COMMITTEE OF THE WHOLE (COTW) DIVISION THIRD (3 RD) READ This is a Committee composed of all Senators in plenary.
 At Committee, the Senate considers the Bill clause by clause and may amend the clauses.
 Any Senator, other than the sponsor of the Bill, who wishes to move an amendment to the Bill, must give written notification of the amendment to the Clerk at least 24 hours before commencement of the sitting at which the amendment is to be considered.
+Division occurs in two stages: a) Division 1 - which is the separation of the members of the House into two groups, for and against, so the votes can be counted and recorded in Hansard (the full reports (verbatim) of the speeches of Members of Parliament).
+Once Committee of the whole on a Bill is concluded, the Bill is reported back to the Senate.
+On adoption of the report on the Bill, the Bill is read a third time.
+No amendments may be moved at this stage except amending the motion to defer or postpone the third reading of the Bill to a future date. b) Division 2 - One of the parts that a country or state is divided into for the purpose of